danielsunyuan/producer-toolkit/README.md

 ### Requirements

 - Python 3.9+ recommended
-- ffmpeg installed on your system
+- ffmpeg installed on your system (the installation script will help with this)

 ### Setup